The Power of The Herb Rosemary in Treating Gout

 Almost all of us have enjoyed the pungent flavor and pine-like fragrance of rosemary spice on a chicken or lamb dish, on salmon and other fish dishes; as well as soups and sauces.
 Since rosemary grows on an evergreen shrub it is available throughout the entire year.

 This culinary herb or Rosmarinus Officinalis is a native plant to the Mediterranean region which now has been grown in every part of the world for its different uses.
 Every spice rack usually has rosemary in it but did you know that it also has many health benefits including for gout sufferers?

-Rosemary herb can help strengthen your immune system, improve your digestive system and increase your blood circulation particularly helping increase blood flow to the head and brain, improving your concentration.
+Rosemary herb may help strengthen your immune system, may improve your digestive system and may increase your blood circulation particularly helping increase blood flow to the head and brain, improving your concentration.
 In ancient Greece, students while studying for exams would place rosemary sprigs in their hair to help improve concentration.
 Rosemary also contains anti-inflammatory compounds and has been used to treat muscle and rheumatic pain for centuries.

 Nowadays, rosemary oil is being used by certain gout sufferers to treat the symptoms of gout.
 Rosemary oil is extracted from the flowers of the rosemary herb by steam distillation.
 The Queen of Hungary in the 1300s supposedly created a concoction with rosemary with distilled fresh rosemary tops in spirits of wine or brandy to rub in her hands and feet since she is believed to have suffered from gout in her old age which we now call “Hungary Water”.